GerritCodeReview/plugins_git-repo-metrics/README.md

 # Plugin to collect Git repository metrics

-This plugin allows a systematic collection of repository metrics.
+This plugin allows a systematic collection of repository metrics for multiple Git SCM systems.
 Metrics are updated upon a `ref-update` receive.

 ## How to build